 Without access to the activities like climbing, hunting, and scratching, indoor cats can become bored and stressed.
 For their behavioral needs to be met inside the home, provide several scratching posts and litter boxes.

 Indoor cats can suffer separation anxiety if left alone for a long time.
 Because of this, they can make a lot of noise, urinate outside the litter box, vomit, excessively damage items in the home.
-Consult a vet if you think your cat is suffering from separation anxiety.
+Consult a vet if you think your emotional support cat is suffering from separation anxiety.
 He may recommend nutritional supplements and medications to help relieve the cat from anxiety.

 When cats come in contact with wild animals and other cats, it can result in the transmission of serious diseases.
 These include feline leukemia, feline immunodeficiency virus, and rabies.
 Similarly, they also have a risk of infestations with fleas, ticks, worms, and parasites.

 There might be a possibility that your cat can get exposed to toxic substances like antifreeze or pesticides.
 It can pose a real challenge to outdoor cats.